open-telemetry/opentelemetry-specification/specification/tracing-api.md

 #### Add Events

-A `Span` should have the ability to add events.
+A `Span` MUST have the ability to add events.
 Events have a time associated with the moment when they are added to the `Span.

 An `Event` is defined by the following properties: